SaqibAhmed-hub/HardButtonApp/README.md

 # HardButtonApp
-a sample app that demonstrate the working of the hard button
+a sample app that demonstrate the working of the hard button pressing in mobile device